egflo/Bughound-V2/README.md

 # Bughound-V2
 Bughound app completely rewritten in Python.
 Using the Django Framework.
+Missing Functionality: Export and File Uploading.

 Completely rewritten using Django Framework.